Taungurung: Forced onto Aboriginal reserves

+The reserve was later moved further north along the Goulburn River to Mungalook (now known as the town of Murchison) and was eventually shut down in 1853.
+A Taungerong elder named Tatambo and his family continued to live a semi-traditional lifestyle in the area until at least 1870.
+Tatambo's remains and that of another dozen or so Taungerong are buried at Murchison cemetery.

+By 1858, there were estimated to be only around 50 of the Goulburn River people left alive, and only 30 of the Devil's River clan.
+Their numbers before colonisation were believed to be approximately a thousand.
+Massacres, sexually transmitted diseases and influenza brought by the colonists all contributed to the decimation.
+Forced prostitution of the Taungurung's girls and boys to the settlers added to the destruction of their society.

-In February 1859 some Wurundjeri elders, led by Simon Wonga (aged 35) and brother Tommy Munnering (aged 24) petitioned Protector William Thomas to secure land on behalf of the Taungurung clans for the Kulin at the junction of the Acheron and Goulburn rivers in Taungurung territory.
+In February 1859 some Wurundjeri elders, led by Simon Wonga and brother Tommy Munnering petitioned Protector William Thomas to secure land on behalf of the Taungurung clans for the Kulin at the junction of the Acheron and Goulburn rivers in Taungurung territory.
 Initial representations to the Victorian Government were positive, however the intervention of the most powerful squatter in Victoria, Hugh Glass, resulted in their removal to a colder site, Mohican Station, which was not suitable for agricultural land and had to be abandoned.

-In March 1863 after three years of upheaval, the surviving leaders, among them Simon Wonga and William Barak, led forty Wurundjeri, Taungurung (Goulburn River) and Boonwurrung people over the Black Spur and squatted on a traditional camping site on Badger Creek near Healesville and requested ownership of the site.
+In March 1863 after three years of upheaval, the surviving Kulin leaders, among them Simon Wonga and William Barak, led forty Wurundjeri, Taungurung and Boonwurrung people over the Black Spur and squatted on a traditional camping site on Badger Creek near Healesville and requested ownership of the site.
 This became Coranderrk Station.

+The Coranderrk establishment was poorly maintained by the government's Aboriginal Protection Board.
+Housing, sanitation, employment and food were all thoroughly inadequate.
+Kulin families who chose to stay on-country and not go to Coranderrk, had children forcibly removed to Coranderrk by the Board.
+The death rate at Coranderrk in 1875 reached 20% of the population of 150.
+Most of the 50 surviving people at Coranderrk were forced out in 1923 and moved to Lake Tyers Mission in Gippsland.

+Taungurung in modern times

 The Taungurung Clans Aboriginal Corporation was registered as a Registered Aboriginal Party by the Victorian Aboriginal Heritage Council on 16 July 2009.

 In 2021, the Taungurung Land and Waters council adopted a flag consisting of a rectangle diagonally divided by a yellow wavy line.
 (Heraldic) The right side is ocher with the 7 stars arranged into the constellation of the Pleiades, the left side is black.